AsyncNinja/article-moving-to-nice-asynchronous-swift-code/ARTICLE.md

               callback: @escaping (Person?, Error?) -> Void) {
     self.internalQueue.async { [weak self] in
       guard let strongSelf = self else {
-        callback(nil, ModelError.serviceIsMissing) // do not forget to add call of callback here return
+      	/* do not forget to add call of callback here */ callback(nil, ModelError.serviceIsMissing)
+        return
       }

-      let person = /*fetch Person from network*/ callback(person, nil) // do not forget to add call of callback here }
+      let person = /*fetch person from network*/
+      /* do not forget to add call of callback here */ callback(person, nil)
+    }
   }
 }